 As with any new initiative, you and your team will want to easily see what’s working and what’s not.
 On Amazon you’ll have some high-level analytics to determine that and adjust your strategy accordingly.
 You can dive into impressions, clicks, and click-through rates for each of your posts to see which are proving the results you want.

 So how can you get started?
 Even though it’s been around for a little while, Amazon Posts is still limited to brands in the USA who are enrolled in Amazon Brand Registry.
-But if that fits you, you’ll find all the info needed to get started here.
 If your brand is outside of the US, you now have all the info you need to hit the ground running once Amazon Posts comes your way.

 Blending an Amazon and social strategy is definitely a no-brainer, and Amazon Posts is a great place to start.
 Each one can learn from and support the other.
 And you already have the knowledge base to choose content that will hit home with your customers efficiently and effectively.
 It’s now just a matter of applying those honed skills to a new place, and enjoy the rewards.